ArturTelo/SpaceWarsGame/README.md

 6. **Score System:**
    - Keep track of the player's score, which increases each time an enemy invader is successfully destroyed.

-7. **Infinite Level:**
-   - Implement an infinite level and as the player progresses and as the time goes by, the speed, health and aggression of the enemy invaders increases and more enemies keep appearing.

 8. **Game Over:**
    - Implement a game-over condition.
 The game ends when the player's spaceship is hit by an enemy projectile and loses all its lives or when the enemy invaders reach the bottom of the screen.

-9. **Sound Effects:**
-   - Add sound effects for actions such as shooting, enemy destruction, and game over to enhance the gaming experience.

 10. **Graphics and Animation:**
     - Use graphics to represent the player's spaceship, enemy invaders, and projectiles.
 Implement animations for movements and explosions.